guisaez/comp523-volumetricCapture/documentation/model-service/ModelService.md

 * `easymocap_to_neuralbody.py`: This script converts output from EasyMocap into the proper input structure required by Neuralbody.

 * `get_annots.py`: This script is provided by Neuralbody to generate the annots.npy files before running.
 A CLI was added with `click` to take an argument `src` for the input directory.

+---
+## Future Development

+The `docker` folder contains a Dockerfile that attempts to setup one virtual environment that can run CIHP, EasyMocap, and Neuralbody.
+It is unfinished, but attempts were made to migrate CIHP to be compatabile with `tensorflow 2`.
+In particular, this image would need `tensorflow 2.4.0`, but other dependencies present within the `requirements.txt` would need to be updated to be compatabile with this version.
+This version of tensorflow would also require a softlink to solve an issue with finding the proper `libcusolver.so` files for CUDA 11.1.
+[This](https://github.com/tensorflow/tensorflow/issues/43947#issuecomment-715295153) issues page may be helpful for solving it.